quicwg/ops-drafts/draft-ietf-quic-manageability.md

 a handshake packet from the server indicates the willingness of the server to communicate with the client.

-The QUIC header optionally contains a connection ID which can be used as additional entropy beyond the 5-tuple, if needed.
+The QUIC header optionally contains a connection ID which could provide additional entropy beyond the 5-tuple.
 The QUIC handshake needs to be observed in order to understand whether the connection ID is present and what length it has.
-However, connection IDs may be renegotiated during after the handshake, and this renegotiation is not visible to the path.
-Using the connection ID as a flow key field for stateful treatment of flows may therefore cause undetectable and unrecoverable loss of state in the middle of a connection.
+However, connection IDs may be renegotiated after the handshake, and this renegotiation is not visible to the path.
+Therefore using the connection ID as a flow key field for stateful treatment of flows is not recommended as connection ID changes will cause undetectable and unrecoverable loss of state in the middle of a connection.
+Specially the use of the connection ID for functions that require state to make a forwarding decison is not viable as it will break connectivity or at minimum cause long timeout-based delays before this problem can be detect by the endpoints and the connection can potentially be re-established.

+The same problem may occure for state handling based on the 4-tuple though.
+QUIC endpoints support address migration and a QUIC connection can survive a change of the IP address or ports by mapping the connection ID, if present, to an existing connection.
+Ideally a new connection ID is used at the same time when the address/port changes to avoid linkability.
+As such, network devices are not able to perform the same mapping.
+When the 4-tuple changes, stateful devices loose their state and break connectivity if state if require for forwarding while the endpoints would otherwise survive such a change.

 Use of connection IDs is specifically discouraged for NAT applications.
 If a NAT hits an operational limit, it is recommended to rather drop the initial packets of a flow (see also {{sec-filtering}}), which potentially triggers a fallback to TCP, than using the connection ID to